 Watson Alarms offer a totally flexible CCTV maintenance solution which ensures your CCTV system is kept in optimum condition.

-Our Standard Service Care Package is based upon a 4 camera system and includes 2 service visits per year (one in the spring & one in the autumn), all cameras will be cleaned and adjusted as required.
+Our Standard Service Care Package is based upon a 4 camera system and includes 1 service visit per year for domestic installation and 2 service visits per year for commercial systems (one in the spring & one in the autumn), all cameras will be cleaned and adjusted as required.

 Where additional cameras are installed these will be added to the service agreement at additional cost.